feerposser/feerposser/README.md

 </div>

-- :man_technologist: I'm working right now on a social impact startup called Mymba where almost all projects are open source
+- I'm working right now on a social impact startup called Mymba where almost all projects are open source
-- :man_teacher: I'm a computer science teacher in an graduation course and on a professionalizing course for high school students
+- I'm a computer science teacher in an graduation course :man_teacher: and mentor of a professionalizing course for high school students
-- :snake: I'm coding a lot with Python on this days
+- I'm coding a lot with Python :snake: on this days
-- :joystick: I'm also learning game development, so you'll see several Unity projects in my latest repos (:
-- :singer: I like to share my knowledge on talks and speeches.
-Because of that I'm member of multiple hacker communities with focus on technology and entrepreneurship
+- I like to share my knowledge on talks and speeches :singer: Because of that I'm member of multiple hacker communities with focus on technology and entrepreneurship
-- :men_wrestling: Fun-fact: I'm Jiu-jitsu black belt
+- Fun-fact: I'm Jiu-jitsu black belt

 <div align="center">